x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 9. Click **Next**.
 The **Validation email** screen appears.

-10. Provide an email address that is part of the mailbox in your domain server, and click **+**
+10. Provide an email address that is part of the mailbox in your organization's email server, and click **+**

 11. Click **Validate**.
 The validation process starts.